IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 closed, a pop-up dialog box will appear asking whether or not you want to save any Grasshopper files that were open when Rhino was shut down.

->Autosave only works if the file has already been saved at least once.
+##### Autosave only works if the file has already been saved at least once.

 ![IMAGE](images/1-1-2/1-1-2_003-autosave.png)
->Drag and Drop Files onto the Canvas.
+>The drop-mode UI revealed during drag-and-drop of valid files onto the Canvas.

 ####1.1.2.4.
 COMPONENT PALETTES
 This area organizes components into categories and sub-categories.
 Categories